ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 perform these calculations.
 Readability can be improved by using column formulas (e.g., as in Fusion Tables).
 However, two problems remain.
-Calcers cannot make an *explicit* statement of the computational recipe; rather, it is implicit in the order of the columns.
+Novices cannot *explicitly* articulate the computational recipe; rather, the recipe is implicit in the order of the columns.
-Even more serious, there is no way to reuse these formulas in other formulas (other than error-prone copy-and-paste), and there is no way to reuse in an external program.
+Even more serious, there is no way to reuse these formulas in other formulas (other than error-prone copy-and-paste), and there is no way to reuse formulas in an external program.

 We consider a second example to illustrate problems with handling non-trivial data relationships in spreadsheets.